Please ensure Javascript is enabled for purposes of website accessibility Profile - PROF. JULIUS KIPKEMBOI

 HONORS, PRIZE AND AWARDS

-UNESCO fellowship on Post Graduate Training in Limnology, Mondsee, Austria (1997).
+• 1997 – UNESCO Fellowship on Postgraduate Training in Limnology, Mondsee, Austria.

-International Foundation for Science (IFS) Research Grant for Young Scientists in Developing countries, Grant.
-No W/3427-1, Egerton University, Njoro, Kenya (Biophysical suitability and environmental implications of integrated wetland aquaculture-agriculture systems), 2003-2006.
+• 2003–2006 – International Foundation for Science (IFS) Research Grant for Young Scientists in Developing Countries (Grant No. W/3427-1), Egerton University, Njoro, Kenya (Biophysical suitability and environmental implications of integrated wetland aquaculture–agriculture systems).

 TEACHING AREAS